piusjeon/frontend-challenge/JOURNAL.md

 ### 7.18pm - 8:25pm
 - create routes and components for pages required in challenge starting with stub content.
 - create a Header Component
-- Create a ListEvaluations Component
+- Create a EvaluationList Component
-- Include Header and ListEvaluations in App
+- Include Header and EvaluationList in App
-- Create a ViewEvaluation Component
+- Create a EvaluationPage Component
 - Link routes for `/` and `/evaluations/:id`
 - Problem: clicking a link updated the url but the rendered component doesn't change without a refresh
 - In App.js where I define the Route's, the export uses the connect function